 Shield LA PPE

-Shield LA was a collaborative effort to design, mass produce and donate thousands of face shields due to the PPE shortage of the Coronavirus pandemic.
-I collaborated closely with a small team of passionate people who believed we could make a difference.
+Shield LA was a deeply collaborative effort to design, mass produce and donate thousands of face shields during the PPE shortage of the Coronavirus pandemic in 2020.

-As the design of the shield achieved positive reviews from healthcare workers, we built a website, designed the brand ID, and implemented a tracking system for the hospital's shield requests and deliveries.
+Then, in order to get these shields in the hands of healthcare workers, we developed a GoFundMe campaign to help us pay for materials and fabrication.
+We found an incredible amount of support from our friends, family, colleagues and others all around the world.
+As the design of the shield achieved positive reviews from healthcare workers, we built a website, designed the brand ID, and implemented a tracking system for hospitals' shield requests and deliveries.

-During my time working with the group we facilitated the shipping of 20,000+ shields in Los Angeles and all over the world.
+During my time working with the group we facilitated the shipping of 20,000+ shields to Los Angeles and all over the world.